1974 Stanley Cup Final: Game summaries

 In the previous 19 games against the Bruins in Boston, the Flyers had lost 17 and tied two.
 Boston had the best regular season record in the league finishing one point ahead of the Flyers.
 The Bruins also had home ice advantage in the Stanley Cup Final, and were made heavy favorites to win the series.
 A key confidence-building win late in the regular season saw the Flyers defeating the Bruins 5–3 at the Spectrum in Philadelphia.

+Game one

+In game one, the Flyers nearly scored late in the third period to break a 2–2 tie.
+Bobby Orr, having saved the Flyers' shot by blocking the open Boston net with his leg, then took the puck up the ice and scored on a slapshot past goaltender Bernie Parent with a little over a minute remaining in regulation time to propel the Bruins to a 3–2 win.